 A recent study concluded that nearly one in ten nursing home patients experienced some form of abuse in the past year.
-While such a statistic may seem insignificant, the scope of nursing home abuse is daunting considering there are more than 1.3 million Americans who are currently patients at these facilities.
+While such a statistic may seem insignificant, the scope of nursing home abuse is daunting, considering more than 1.3 million Americans are currently patients at these facilities.

-While the media has done a commendable service in exposing the significance of this problem, the majority of these episodes of poor care take place in behind closed doors in patient rooms, making the discovery of these atrocities even more difficult.
+While the media has done a commendable service in exposing the significance of this problem, most of these episodes of poor care take place behind closed doors in a patient room, making discovering these atrocities even more difficult.

-Families need to remember that they know their loved ones personalities and traits far better than a person who may be temporarily caring for them in a nursing home setting.
+Families need to remember that they know their loved ones' personalities and traits far better than a person who may be temporarily caring for them in a nursing home setting.